-Resettlement of the Bikini atoll started in 1969.
+Resettlement of the Bikini Atoll started in 1969.
 However, "trouble bloomed in paradise."
-Ingestion of Cs and other fission products from eating locally grown food and drinking the local water was noted as a significant radiation exposure pathway, exceeding the plutonium pathway.
-The increased body burden of Cs in the bodies of the Bikini residents led to the relocation a second time of the population in 1978.
+Ingestion of the radioisotope Cs^{137} and other fission products from eating locally grown food and drinking the local water was noted as a significant radiation exposure pathway, exceeding the plutonium pathway.

+Chemically, cesium (Cs) is in the same column of the periodic table of the elements as potassium (K) and hence mimics it chemically when ingested by plants, animals as well as humans.
+The increased body burden of Cs^{137} in the bodies of the Bikini residents led to the relocation a second time of the population in 1978.
 They started returning back again by 2003.

 Similar events occurred on Rongelap, where the residents were relocated a second time in 1985.
-The southern part of the Enewetak atoll was resettled in 1980.
+The southern part of the Enewetak Atoll was resettled in 1980.